 Consider these actual risks of exposing PHI:

-Healthcare compliance departments will have varying levels of risk tolerance for data collection and storage, and it’s important to consult your legal teams before embarking on the journey to dynamic personalization.
+Healthcare compliance departments will have varying levels of risk tolerance for data collection and storage, and it’s important to consult your legal teams before embarking on the journey to dynamic website personalization.

 While we highly recommend consulting with your internal legal teams as you build your websites and applications, the following data is probably safe for you to collect: